finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
-    String fromEffectiveAt = "fromEffectiveAt_example"; // String | The lower bound effectiveAt datetime (inclusive) from which to retrieve the holdings              adjustments.
+    String fromEffectiveAt = "fromEffectiveAt_example"; // String | The lower bound effective datetime (inclusive) from which to retrieve the holdings              adjustments.
 There is no lower bound if this is not specified.
-    String toEffectiveAt = "toEffectiveAt_example"; // String | The upper bound effectiveAt datetime (inclusive) from which to retrieve the holdings              adjustments.
+    String toEffectiveAt = "toEffectiveAt_example"; // String | The upper bound effective datetime (inclusive) from which to retrieve the holdings              adjustments.
 There is no upper bound if this is not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the holdings adjustments.
-Defaults to the              current datetime if not specified. try {
+Defaults to return the              latest version of each holding adjustment if not specified. try {
       ResourceListOfHoldingsAdjustmentHeader result = apiInstance.listHoldingsAdjustments(scope, code, fromEffectiveAt, toEffectiveAt, asAt);
       System.out.println(result);